jejacks0n/mercury/README.md

 coding?
 We're looking for good translations.
 If you have a good grasp of english, another common language, and have the desire and time to do a translation for the project it would be awesome to hear from you.
 The easiest way to submit is to fork the project, create a locale file with your translation, and submit a pull request -- in this way you can get full credit for your contributions.
+There's an [example file](tree/master/vendor/assets/javascripts/mercury/locales) provided.

 - French (pending)
 - German